seahyinghang8/asst2/README.md

 To submit your assignment, zip the whole directory in which your assignment resides (which includes the `index.html` page, your README.txt file and the `src` directory with your solution), and submit it on Canvas.

-## Resources and Notes ##

-- Look at our Java multithreading handout